tdwg/ac/README.md

 ├── license.md            : Repository license
 │
 ├── docs                  : Standards documents live here.
 However, do not hyperlink to them here because they are rendered as HTML at https://tdwg.github.io/ac/.
+│   ├── _config.yml       : Jekyll configuration file
 │   ├── introduction.md   : Brief introduction to the standard
 │   ├── structure.md      : Describes the structure of Audubon Core
 │   ├── termlist.md       : AC Term List, including normative definitions.
 DO NOT EDIT MANUALLY!
 │   ├── guide.md          : More detailed user guide
+│   ├── 04_AudubonCore1.0NonNormative_docV1.95.doc     : version 1.95 of the reference guide
-│   └── assets            : subdirectories contain stuff for Jekyll operation │       ├── styles.css    : CSS for generated Jekyll site
-│       └── images        : directory for images used in the documents │
+│   └── assets            : subdirectories contain stuff for Jekyll operation │       └── images        : directory for images used in the documents │
 ├── code